kpol/ExtraLINQ/README.md

 ```

 ### ExceptBy
 Returns the set of elements in the first sequence which aren't in the second sequence, according to a given key selector and comparer (can be `null`).
-Parameter `includeDuplicates` specifies whether to retun duplicates from the first sequence.
+Parameter `includeDuplicates` specifies whether to return duplicates from the first sequence.
 ```csharp
 var result = first.ExceptBy(second, i => i.Id);
 ```